 The Notice of Intent (NOI) should be completed by organised non-commercial groups conducting any overnight expeditions on any DPAW tracks and trails.

 Why is notification needed?

 The NOI provides DEC with information regarding your planned group activity, to help sustain the biodiversity and conservation values of the diverse environments the tracks and trails traverse.
 The NOI also assists us in considering the needs and enjoyment of other Track users by preventing overcrowding in campsites and/or potential clashes of expedition dates of groups.

 While this information remains confidential, it may be used in emergency situations, such as a bushfire.
-Basic notes related to the date of your expedition and the size of your group will be posted on the DEC Groups on Track tab within the relevant Section By Section Guide to assist other Track users for their trip planning.
+Basic notes related to the date of your expedition and the size of your group will be posted on the DPAW Groups on Track tab within the relevant Section By Section Guide to assist other Track users for their trip planning.
 If the Groups on Track tab does not appear in the relevant Section by Section Guide, then no groups are registered for that section.

-If you are intending to conduct an organised, non-commercial educational or leisure activity of one night or more on DEC managed tracks or trails (with eight or more members), it is preferred that notification is received at least four weeks prior to the activity being conducted.
+If you are intending to conduct an organised, non-commercial educational or leisure activity of one night or more on DPAW managed tracks or trails (with eight or more members), it is preferred that notification is received at least four weeks prior to the activity being conducted.